List of awards and nominations received by Anne Hathaway

 Hathaway played a NASA scientist in the science fiction film Interstellar (2014), for which she was nominated for a Saturn Award for Best Actress.
 Hathaway then starred in the commercially successful comedies The Intern (2015) and Ocean's 8 (2018), for both of which she earned nominations for People's Choice Awards.
-In 2019, Hathaway received a star on the Hollywood Walk of Fame for her contributions to the motion picture industry. nomination.
+In 2019, Hathaway received a star on the Hollywood Walk of Fame for her contributions to the motion picture industry.
 Her role in the film The Witches (2020) earned her a nomination for a Nickelodeon Kids' Choice Award.

 On television, she won a Primetime Emmy Award for Outstanding Voice-Over Performance for providing her voice for an episode on The Simpsons in 2010.
 She played woman with bipolar disorder in an episode of the Amazon Prime Video anthology series Modern Love (2019), earning a Critics' Choice Television Award nomination.
 She played Rebekah Neumann in the Apple TV+ miniseries WeCrashed (2022) earning a nomination for a Hollywood Critics Association TV Award.
 On stage, she played Viola in Shakespeare in the Park production of Twelfth Night (2009) earning a nomination for the Drama Desk Award for Outstanding Actress in a Play.
-For playing a pilot in the Julie Taymor play Grounded (2015) at the The Public Theater she was nominated for a Drama League Award for Outstanding Solo Performance.
+For playing a pilot in the Julie Taymor play Grounded (2015) at The Public Theater she was nominated for a Drama League Award for Outstanding Solo Performance.